Lagrangian filtering for wave-mean flow decomposition

 In this work, we have extended the PDE-based approach of KV23 for finding a top-hat Lagrangian mean to a Lagrangian mean with a general convolutional weight function.
 In particular, this has allowed us to present a method for Lagrangian frequency filtering, whereby specific intrinsic frequencies of a flow can be isolated from the rest of the flow.
 We have also derived some of the special properties of Lagrangian mean flows that hold for particular weight functions, and explored several different wave--mean decompositions.

-In addition to re-deriving the strategies 1 and 2 of KV23 for a general weight function, we have presented a novel strategy 3 that removes many of the difficulties associated with strategies 1 and 2 for low-pass filtering, and have shown that this strategy allows a clean decomposition of geostrophic turbulence and large amplitude Poincar{\'e} waves in a simple rotating shallow water system.
+In addition to re-deriving the strategies 1 and 2 of KV23 for a general weight function, we have presented a novel strategy 3 that removes some of the difficulties associated with strategies 1 and 2, and have shown that this strategy allows a clean decomposition of geostrophic turbulence and large amplitude Poincar{\'e} waves in a simple rotating shallow water system.

 In the system presented here, Lagrangian filtering aims to recover the mean flow without the signature of the large amplitude wave displacements.
 We have demonstrated the ability of our method to achieve this.
 However, an equally important use of Lagrangian filtering is to allow decomposition of waves and mean flows when the waves have been Doppler shifted by the mean flow, that is when the flow speed is large compared to the phase speed of the waves.
 This is the use that \citet{Shakespeare2021a} focus on in their presentation of Lagrangian filtering.
 Although we do not show an example of Doppler shifting of waves by the mean flow here, the method is straightforwardly applicable.